AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/adls-gen2.md

 # Create an [!DNL Azure Data Lake Storage Gen2] source connector in the UI

 Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
-This tutorial provides steps for authenticating an [!DNL Azure Data Lake Storage Gen2] (hereinafter referred to as "ADLS Gen2") source connector using the [!DNL Platform] user interface.
+This tutorial provides steps for authenticating an [!DNL Azure Data Lake Storage Gen2] (hereinafter referred to as "[!DNL ADLS Gen2]") source connector using the [!DNL Platform] user interface.

 ## Getting started